whitecube/laravel-links/README.md

 }
 ```

+Of course, your application could have more complex routing configurations that would probably be more difficult to map into link resolvers.
+This package offers a lot of [advanced resolver setup features](#registering-link-resolvers) that could cover your needs, but you can also extend the shipped traits or write your own resolvers.

 You can now start [inserting link references](#editing--storing-link-references) and [resolving](#resolving-link-urls) them for display.

+## Registering link resolvers

+WIP.

 ## Editing & storing link references